 EMS FAQ

-These questions are compiled from questions to the CPF staff and conversations with CPF members.
+These questions are compiled from conversations with CPF members and questions received by the CPF staff.
 The intention is to provide sources for local presidents and their officers to answer the most frequently asked questions.
-Where possible, answers are provided as sources and citations of state and federal statute and regulation, nationally and internationally recognized standards and authorities.
+Where possible, answers are provided as sources and citations of state and federal statutes and regulations, nationally and internationally recognized standards and authorities.

 If your question is not on this list, or if you need more information, please contact the CPF via e-mail at info@cpf.org or phone (916) 921-9111.